valkey-io/valkey-rfc/ValkeyTopKeys.md

 ### Hot Keys

-`hotkeys-max-n <integer>`
+`topkeys-max-n <integer>`
-Maximum number of keys returned for HOTKEYS.
+Maximum number of keys that can be returned for HOTKEYS/BIGKEYS/MEMKEYS.
 Controls memory usage and ensures Top-N lists remain bounded.
 Default: 10

-`hotkeys-read-access-threshold <integer>` - default 3000
-`hotkeys-write-access-threshold <integer>` - default 2000
-Threashold configuration.
-Only keys exceeding these QPS thresholds appear in HOTKEYS output.
-Prevents low-activity keys from cluttering results.

-### TopKeys

-`topkeys-min-card <integer>`
-Keys must exceed this cardinality to appear in TOPKEYS CARDINALITY. default 1024

-`topkeys-min-memory <memory>`
-Only keys consuming more memory than this appear in TOPKEYS MEMORY. default 1mb

 ---

 ### Keyspace notifications (Optional)